 Trouble with bowel and bladder control

-If you have the primary progressive form of MS, it may take your doctor longer to diagnose it.
-Methods that your doctor may use to diagnose primary progressive MS include:
+If you have the primary progressive form of MS, it may take your healthcare provider longer to diagnose it.
+Methods that your healthcare provider may use to diagnose primary progressive MS include:

 Discussing your symptoms with you

 Performing a physical examination to see how your nerves and muscles are working